Citadel Mall

 Citadel Mall is a regional 1138527 sqft shopping mall located in Charleston, South Carolina, United States.
 It opened on July 29, 1981 and is located at the intersection of Sam Rittenberg Boulevard (SC Hwy.
 7) and I-526.
 The mall features more than 100 stores.
-On September 1, 2013 the mall went into foreclosure after then owner CBL & Associates Properties defaulted on mortgage payments and it was purchased at auction by the lender in January 2014.
+On September 1, 2013 the mall went into foreclosure after then owner CBL & Associates Properties defaulted on mortgage payments, and it was purchased at auction by the lender in January 2014.
 After the auction, the mall was placed under the ownership of a holding company formed by the lender, 2070 Sam Rittenberg Boulevard Holdings LLC and as of January 2017 was under contract to be sold to an undisclosed buyer.
-The anchor stores are Target, Belk, Dillard's, Mixed Bag Productions, and Medical University of South Carolina.
+The anchor stores are Target, Belk, Dillard's, Dick's Sporting Goods, Medical University of South Carolina and junior anchor PetSmart.